Semiotics: Ancient and medieval

 Roger Bacon developed a complex classification of signs.

-As a forerunner of semiotics in the medieval period, Augustine (354–430) drew on Stoic, Epicurean, and Christian ideas to develop one of the first systematic theories of signs.
-He examined the relations between signs, meanings, and interpreters.
-Augustine's theory included non-linguistic signs based on the distinction between natural and conventional signs.
-Boethius (480–528) analyzed sign activity as a chain of signification: writing refers to speech, speech expresses mental concepts, and mental concepts represent external things.
-Peter Abelard (1079–1142) studied non-linguistic sign processes, such as images and conventional gestures.
+A late-antique precursor of medieval semiotics, Augustine (354–430 CE) drew on Stoic and Epicurean ideas to develop one of the first systematic theories of signs, framing it from a Christian perspective according to which the objects of semiosis are indexical signs revealing the will of God.
+He examined the relations between signs, meanings, and interpreters, distinguishing between natural signs (such as smoke indicating fire) and given signs (such as linguistic symbols).
+Boethius (c.
+480 – 528 CE) analyzed sign activity as a chain of signification: writing refers to speech, speech expresses mental concepts, and mental concepts represent external things.
+Peter Abelard (1079–1142 CE) studied nonlinguistic sign processes, such as images and conventional gestures.

 The most detailed medieval account of signs was proposed by Roger Bacon (c.
-1214–1293), who understood signs as triadic relations between sign vehicle, represented thing, and interpreter.
+1214), who understood signs as triadic relations between sign vehicle, represented thing, and interpreter.
 He developed a complex classification that distinguishes between natural signs and signs directed by the soul, with several subtypes in each category.
-The Modist grammarians proposed that all languages share a universal grammar that reflects the shared structure of modes of being, understanding, and signifying.
+Starting in the 13th century, the Modist grammarians proposed that all languages share a universal grammar that reflects the shared structure of the modes of being, understanding, and signifying.
 William of Sherwood (c.
-1200–1272), Peter of Spain (c.
-1210–1277), and William of Ockham (c.
-1285–1349) formulated contextual theories of meaning and reference.
+1200), Peter of Spain (c.
+1210), and William of Ockham (c.
+1287 – 1347) formulated contextual theories of meaning and reference.
 In the Islamic world, philosophers explored semiotic topics from a religious perspective.
 They addressed the problem of how to interpret signs of Allah in the Quran and whether to describe Allah by affirming or negating attributes.
-Influential theorists were al-Kindi, al-Farabi, and Avicenna.
+Influential theorists were al-Kindi (c.
+801), al-Farabi (c.
+870), and Avicenna (c.
+980–1037).